ryan3738/bellingham3d-frontend/guest-checkout.md

+# Plan to impliment guest checkout

 1. Create a device id cookie for user if they add an item to the cart but are not logged in.
+   1. Look for device id cookie
+   2. If no cookie, create a device-id using uuid function

 2. When checking out if not logged in ask if they would like to:
    1. Create an account
    2. Sign in